Analyzing the Availability of E-Mail Addresses for PyPI Libraries

-\textbf{Internal validity:} Errors may occur during data collection, for example, through missing dependencies or overlooked e-mails.
-To mitigate this risk, we repeated the data collection process and manually spot-checked random samples.
+\textbf{Internal validity:} Errors may occur during data collection, for example due to missing dependencies or overlooked e-mails.
+To mitigate this risk, we repeated the data collection process for failed entries and manually spot-checked random samples.

 \textbf{External validity:} Our study is limited to the PyPI ecosystem and GitHub as the code management system (CMS).
-The results may not generalize to other ecosystems or CMSs.
-However, the methodology can be transferred to other ecosystems that provide library metadata including e-mails or repository links.
-We restricted our analysis to GitHub as prior research has shown that PyPI libraries predominantly link to GitHub, rather than to alternatives such as GitLab or Bitbucket~\cite{tsakpinis2024analyzing}.
+While the results may not generalize to other ecosystems or CMSs, the methodology is transferable to ecosystems that provide library metadata such as e-mails or repository links.
+We focus on GitHub because prior work shows that PyPI libraries predominantly link to GitHub rather than to alternatives such as GitLab or Bitbucket~\cite{tsakpinis2024analyzing}.

 \textbf{Reliability:} Although all data is collected from publicly accessible sources, reproducibility is limited by the dynamic nature of PyPI.
 Our dataset represents a snapshot at the time of collection, and since PyPI does not support historical queries, exact reproduction is not possible.
 To address this, we have published the dataset and analysis code on Figshare~\cite{tsakpinis_pretschner_2026}.
 Another threat arises from the continuous addition and modification of libraries, which may result in an outdated dataset.
 To mitigate this, the study should be repeated.